Raise your hand if you’ve ever skipped your base coat when doing your nails.

 One base coat tip–before applying your base coat, give your nails a quick wipe with rubbing alcohol to remove any lotions or national oils that may be on your nails.
 These oils prevent your polish from properly adhering.
 It’s a small thing, but it makes a huge difference.
 But now, let’s get to the foundation.

-1. Best Base Coat for Ridged Nails: Butter London Nail Foundation Priming Base Coat
+1. Best Base Coat for Ridged Nails: Seche Base

 This is a ridge filling base coat that goes on thick and creamy to fill in any uneven parts of your nail so it’s a nice flat surface.
-It’s an atypical opaque base coat that dries to a dull tan color.
+It’s an atypical opaque base coat that dries to a sheer pearl color.
+I bought this with my own money and is my go-to base coat for when I’m wearing holographics or other polishes that really show the deep dents in my nails and this gives me that smooth, even shine.
+It looks like it goes on unevenly, but really the base pools in the lower areas to create a flat surface so don’t worry if it looks streaky.
 In this sense, it works just like the kind of primer you would use when you’re painting a wall.
-It smooths out the surface, gives the paint something to stick to, and provides a flat neutral tone so the lacquer you put over it really pops.
-With how opaque this is at one coat, you can really count on it protecting your nails from staining.
-To promote healthy nails, this butter LONDON base coat is eight free and contains hydrolized silk and horsetail extract.
-It’s fast drying, but may not the longest lasting base coat of the bunch depending on your nails.
-If you’ve found that your nails love butter LONDON polishes, give the base coat a shot.
-This should extend your manicure to last around five days.
+It smooths out the surface, gives the paint something to stick to, and provides a flat white-ish tone so, as a bonus, the color you put over it really pops.
+It’s fast drying, but isn’t the longest lasting base coat of the bunch–for that I go to the next base coat on the list.
+If ridges are your issue it’s worth giving a shot.

 - Prevents staining